oracle/node-oracledb/doc/api.md

 Administrative privileges can allow access to a database instance even when the database is not open.
 Control of these privileges is totally outside of the database itself.
 Care must be taken with authentication to ensure security.
-See the [Database Administrators Guide][90] for information.
+See the [Database Administrator's Guide][90] for information.

 ### <a name="securenetwork"></a> 14.7 Securely Encrypting Network Traffic to Oracle Database